f5devcentral/f5-agility-labs-waf/docs/class4/module4/module4.rst

 -  Often, Ethical Hackers break laws in order to conduct their
    activities:

--  Obtaining a user’s PII (i.e. social engineering)
+-  Obtaining a user's PII (i.e. social engineering)

--  Gain access to the system using someone else’s credentials (obtained Illicitly)
+-  Gain access to the system using someone else's credentials (obtained Illicitly)

 -  Gain access to confidential information

 -  Gain access to customer/employee information

--  Probe / “White Hat”-hack other avenues to the company being tested i.e. access via their business partners.
+-  Probe / "White Hatr"-hack other avenues to the company being tested i.e. access via their business partners.
 Unless the business partner has been included in the scope of the penetration test, the ethical hacker has strayed outside the boundaries of the law to achieve their